John Tinline Prize in English

 $500 (subject to available funds)

 No application required

-This prize arises from a donation in 1886 by the late John Tinline Esq. of Amuri.
-Until 1964 the fund provided a scholarship administered by the University of New Zealand and latterly by the University Grants Committee.
-In 1965 the fund was divided to provide a prize for each of the Universities.
+This prize arises from a donation in 1886 by the late John Tinline Esq. of Amuri (North Canterbury).
+Until 1964 the fund provided a scholarship administered by the University of New Zealand and the University Grants Committee.
+In 1965 the fund was divided to provide a prize for universities across New Zealand.

-2. The prize shall be awarded by the Academic Board on the recommendation of the Chairperson of the Department of English Language and Literature to a student who is deemed worthy of the award, has completed a Bachelor of Arts degree with English (or English Language) as his/her major subject and who is proceeding to a Bachelor of Arts with Honours degree in English in the year following the award of the Prize.
+The prize is awarded on the recommendation of the Head of the School of English, Film, Theatre, Media Studies, and Art History to a student who has completed a Bachelor of Arts degree with English (or English Language) as his/her major subject, who is proceeding to a Bachelor of Arts with Honours degree in English in the following year, and is deemed worthy of the prize.